In this page

 Gadget Description Notes

-Contents Displays the total number of contents on this Confluence Cloud site or in this space.
+Contents Displays the total number of contents on the Confluence site or in the space.

 (It includes pages, blog posts and all other types of content.)